 Use the -reservations -group groupID syntax to list the details for every reservation in the specified reservation group.
 The details list the reservation entries belonging to each reservation and whether the individual reservation entries are enabled or disabled (see Disabled Reservations for more information).

-Task To show reservation details for a specific reservation group flexnetlsadmin -server licenseServer_baseURL -reservations -group 257
+To show reservation details for a specific reservation group

 Run a command similar to the following: